HE Mohamed Khalifa Al Mubarak

 In addition, his Excellency is Chairman of Miral Asset Management, where he has led the transformation of key areas within the Emirate, including Yas Island, and has developed strategic partnerships such as the one established with Warner Bros.
 WorldTM.

-Furthermore, Al Mubarak is the Chairman of twofour54, Abu Dhabi’s media freezone and content creation hub, which emcompasses broadcast, publishing, music, digital media and gaming.
+Furthermore, Al Mubarak is the Chairman of twofour54, Abu Dhabi’s media freezone and content creation hub.
 He is also the Chairman of Image Nation Abu Dhabi, the Emirati film production and media company.
 Through these roles, he continues to guide the Emirate’s urban development as well as the growth of its creative ecosystem.

 Al Mubarak is a graduate of Northeastern University (Boston, USA).